 Plastic disposable cups, plates and cutlery.
-Plastic water, juice and/or soda bottles and the ever unnecessary straws.
-This is has become a normal sighting for most parties these days.
+Plastic water, juice and/or soda bottles and the ever-unnecessary straws.
+This has become a normal sighting for most parties these days.
 By the time the party is over, the trash created in one day by a group of people is unfathomable.
 Our lives continue swiftly.
 We do not realise the impact we have left on the planet by being merry and having fun.
-As we are in the holiday season, festive fun, parties and spending time with family and friends is the norm.
+As we are in the holiday season, festive fun, parties and spending time with family and friends are the norm.

-How do we ensure [as a well-informed or non-informed global citizen] we leave the world, better than we found it, even as we celebrate our festivities?
-How do we reduce our own plastic footprint to make the world a much cleaner and habitable place for all species?
+How do we ensure [as well-informed or non-informed global citizens] we leave the world, better than we found it, even as we celebrate our festivities?
+How do we reduce our own plastic footprint to make the world a much cleaner and more habitable place for all species?
 Plastic pollution is a global problem, not only Kenya’s waste management challenge.

 Yes yes to glass, ceramic, stainless steel and to some extent, reusable plastic cups and plates.
 Use stainless steel/silverware and wooden or ceramic spoons.
 Do not buy all the water bottles you need, instead, use a water dispenser which everyone can have access to.
 Glass Soda bottles are ideal and please, no straws.

 The goal: Reducing the amount of single-use plastics as we celebrate our festivities.

 It’s definitely gift-giving season no matter how small or large a gift is.
 Improvise with glass jars, magazines or newspapers customised into gift bags.
 One can even reuse old wrapping paper.
 This will definitely magnify the creative aspect of the brain.
 One might even come up with a profitable idea.